CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/demo-cluster.md

 12. Allowed values for Network Configuration: 2.
 Head node and compute fleet in the same public subnet

 Beginning VPC creation.
 Please do not leave the terminal until the creation is finalized

+### Note, the chose of operating system determines what modules and gcc compiler versions are available.
+Centos7 has an older gcc version 4
+Ubuntu2004 has gcc version 9+
+I haven't tried Alinux or Amazon Linux/Red Hat Linux

 ### Examine the yaml file